Background task in Nu

 Here we provide a nushell moduleopen in new window to work with pueue easiler.

-Here is a setup example to make nushell "support" background task:
+Here is a setup example to make Nushell "support" background tasks:

-2. run pueued with default config, you can refer to start-the-daemon pageopen in new window for more information.
+2. run pueued, you can refer to start-the-daemon pageopen in new window for more information.

-4. add a line to the $nu.config-path file: use job.nu
+4. Add a line to the $nu.config-path file: use task.nu

-Then you will get some commands to schedule background tasks. (e.g: job spawn, job status, job log)
+Then you will get some commands to schedule background tasks. (e.g: task spawn, task status, task log)

-Cons note: It spawned a fresh nushell to execute the given command, so it doesn't inherit current scope's variables, custom commands, alias definition, except env variables which can convert value to string.
+Cons: It spawns a new Nushell interpreter to execute every single task, so it doesn't inherit current scope's variables, custom commands, alias definition.
+It only inherits environment variables whose value can be converted to a string.
 Therefore, if you want to use custom commands or variables, you have to use or def them within the given block.

 Using nu with terminal multiplexer